konskyrt/2d-to-3d-bim-model-creation/README.md

 This is developed with Dynamo and the Python nodes were customized so that it can generate 3D Columns with specific geometries, out of an input of a 2D Drawing.

+The tool can be used for Generic Revit Families, like Columns, Beams and Foundations